open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 toc: true
 ---

-This chapter contains guidelines for common scenarios how to work with the Open Component Model, focusing on using CI/CD, building, and publishing.
+This chapter contains guidelines for common scenarios how to work with the Open Component Model, focusing on using CI/CD, build and publishing processes.

 - [Separate between Build and Publish](#separate-between-build-and-publish)
 - [Building multi-arch images](#building-multi-arch-images)